joelpurra/recap/talks/tor-onion-services.md

     - .onion link got 4000 retweets on twitter.
   - Security concerns.
     - Bitcoin addresses are being rewritten; tricking users to go to malicious bitcoin websites.
-  - Facebook is now availabe through a .onion address.
+  - Facebook is now available through a .onion address.
     - Even has a PKI EV cert.
   - Public websites.
     - Should be available as an onion service.
     - Gives users a choice -- http, https, onion, https onion.
   - Extra perks.
-    - Can only get wildcard PKI EV cert for .onion addresses.
+    - Can only get wild-card PKI EV cert for .onion addresses.
     - Could be incorporated into Let's Encrypt to get a .onion domain?
       - Tech and policy details remain.
   - IETF RFC7686